 This token creates a registry key and sends an alert to you in near real-time that the command of interest had been executed.

 Head on over to canarytokens.org (opens new window) and select

 Enter your email address, or webhook address along with a reminder that will be easy to understand, as well as the name of the program you want to alert on.

 then click Create:

-Download the .reg file and an install it on a Windows 10 or Windows 11 system.
+Download the .reg file to a Windows system.

 # How to use this token

 Once installed (with admin permissions) you'll get an alert whenever someone (or someone's code) runs your sensitive process.
 It will automatically provide the command used, computer the command ran on, and the user invoking the command.

 Ideal candidates are executables often used by attackers but seldom used by regular users (e.g., whoami.exe, net.exe, wmic.exe, etc.).

 You can use this for attacker tools that are not present on your system (e.g., mimikatz.exe), and if they are ever downloaded and run you'll get an alert!